 I had some problems that I might have expected had I first read this bit of text by Michael Bishop.

 The gist of my observation in setting up WP is that the lack of mf2 and emphasis on theme supporting them.
-I approached setting WP up as a new user, and what my goal would be, POSSE to a silo (Twitter) probably would be a 1st step.
+I approached setting WP up as a new user, and what my goal would be, POSSE to a silo (Twitter) probably would be the 1st step.
 Installed the webmention plugins, set up bridgy, and it failed due to lack of mf2 support(latest WP theme, 2016).
-If I wasn’t already familiar with these steps, it would be discouraging, and some (most?) might delete the plugins and move on, not knowing why it didn’t post to Twitter.
+If I wasn't already familiar with these steps, it would be discouraging, and some (most?) might delete the plugins and move on, not knowing why it didn't post to Twitter.
 The failure was fairly silent without reading the raw JSON on bridgy.

-Currently, the theme section is way down the page and doesn’t emphasis the importance of mf2.
+Currently, the theme section is way down the page and doesn't emphasise the importance of mf2.
 Only one theme is linked, along with a plugin that seems geared towards a commercial framework, Genesis is mentioned.

-I know GWG is working on improvements to the IndieWeb plugin,but right now it’s emphasized in the wiki.
+I know GWG is working on improvements to the IndieWeb plugin, but right now it's emphasized in the wiki.
 It just directs people to download 10 more plugins, without doing anything.
-The ala carte plugins might be great for a seasoned user who wants choices to build IndieWeb into their existing site, but for someone just setting up WP it’s overwhelming.
-2 plugins for Webmentions doesn’t make sense.
+The ala carte plugins might be great for a seasoned user who wants choices to build IndieWeb into their existing site, but for someone just setting up WP, it's overwhelming.
+2 plugins for Webmentions doesn't make sense.